MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 5. A user receives an email containing an invitation to join an SfBO meeting.
 The email contains a conference key and a HTTP-based URL linking to the conference.
 Both the key and the URL are unique for a particular meeting.

 ### <a name="federation-safeguards-for-sfbo"></a>Salvaguardas de Federación para SfBO
-La federación permite que su organización se comunique con otras organizaciones para compartir presencia y mensajería instantánea.
-En SfBO, la federación está activada de forma predeterminada.
-Sin embargo, los administradores de inquilinos pueden controlarla mediante el portal de administración de O365.
-Más información.
+La Federación proporciona a su organización la capacidad de comunicarse con otras organizaciones para compartir la mensajería instantánea y la presencia.
+En la Federación de SfBO está activada de forma predeterminada.
+Sin embargo, los administradores de inquilinos tienen la capacidad de controlar esto a través del portal de administración de O365.
+Ver más.

 ## <a name="addressing-threats-to-sfbo-conferences"></a>Atajar amenazas a las conferencias de SfBO